duzychri/Nested-Tooltips/README.md

 ## Configuration

 The tooltip system can be configured in different ways.
 You can change the behaviour of how the user can interact with the tooltips using the `Settings` property in the `TooltipService` and you can adjust the style or visuals of the tooltip by creating you own 'prefab' and providing the service a path to it using the `TooltipPrefabPath` property.

+## Credits

+The padlock icon used for the default tooltip was created by [Lorc](https://lorcblog.blogspot.com/) from [Game-icons.net](https://game-icons.net/1x1/lorc/padlock.html) and is licensed under the [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/) license.